All Episodes

 We just have to slow down our economy.

-The simple fact of you go and look around the world, as I have done, and you will find that the slow economies, or the non-existent economies, the true poverty-ridden countries on this planet are the filthiest, the dirtiest, the most polluting cesspool places that you'll ever run into on the planet.
+The simple fact about it, you go and look around the world, as I have done, and you will find that the slow economies or the non-existent economies, the true poverty-ridden countries on this planet, are the filthiest, the dirtiest, the most polluting cesspool places that you'll ever run into on the planet.

 And yet they try to make our country out as the culprit.